Skip to content

 Cons:

-• Not a full social media management suite
+• Not a full-featured social media management suite

 HubSpot

-Best for: Mid to enterprise marketing teams, B2B organizations that already use HubSpot CRM and want everything in one ecosystem.
+Best for: Mid to enterprise marketing teams and B2B organizations that want social scheduling integrated with marketing and sales tools.

 Top features: